-As an example, I often craft with fleece.
-It’s durable, colourfast, and doesn’t shed threads like woven fabrics, but it is a synthetic material.
-Given its current widespread usage, including many items for babies and children, there is a lot of information available on material safety.
-There are also environmental pros and cons.
+As an example, I sometimes craft with fleece.
+It’s durable, colourfast, and doesn’t shed threads like woven fabrics, but it’s synthetic material.
+Given its current widespread usage, including many items for babies and children, there’s lots information available on material safety.
+There are also environmental considerations.
 You can ready more in our post about using fleece for DIY dog tug toys.
-You can, of course, adapt any doggy DIY (from here or anywhere) into another material that you feel comfortable with using and feel is appropriate for your pet.
-On the flip side though, just because something is natural doesn’t mean it’s safe either.
+You can adapt any dog DIY (from here or anywhere) into other materials that you feel comfortable with using and feel are appropriate for your pet.
+On the flip side, just because something is natural doesn’t mean it’s safe either.
 I find that a lot of woven natural materials are horrible for nasty stringy bits and shedding threads.
 Linear bodies, like strands of rope or threads, can be particularly dangerous if accidentally swallowed during play.

 Don’t get me started on the myriad of pros and cons for chew toys, either.
-We don’t make any of our own toys for chewing, but the same considerations apply no matter whether we’re buying or making a toy.
+We don’t make any of our own toys for chewing, but similar safety considerations apply no matter whether we’re buying or making a toy.
 Often the most durable are the ones my boys aren’t interested in (extra safe…sigh) or I’m not overly keen on them nibbling long term due to their content.
-I loved the sniff test suggestion in the Safety Bee post shared above.
-Good to know I’m not the only one sniffing through the toy aisle in the pet shop!
+I loved the sniff test suggestion from Safety Bee in their old safety article.
+Good to know I’m not the only one sniffing and squeaking my way through the toy aisles in the pet shop!